How to Improve on the Highest Weighted Driver of Customer Satisfaction

 Need Help?

-If you don’t have a best-practice call recap in place for 2023, we recommend you add one to your training (initial and ongoing), monitor them with your QA program, and have your front-line supervisors coach their teams on call recaps on an ongoing basis.
-If you already have one in place, ensure it meets best practice standards, or place an added emphasis for 2023.
-If you’re struggling to understand what constitutes a best practice call recap, or if you want to discuss other gaps to great in your contact center, don’t hesitate to reach out.
-We’re here to help provide the benchmarks, data and best-practice insights you need to move the customer satisfaction needle the most with the least amount of cost and effort.
+If you don’t have a best-practice call recap in place, we recommend adding one to your training (initial and ongoing), monitoring them with your QA program, and having your front-line supervisors frequently coach their teams on call recaps.
+If you already have one in place, ensure it meets best practice standards, or place an added emphasis for this year.
+If you’re struggling to understand what constitutes a best practice call recap, or if you want to discuss other gaps-to-great in your contact center, don’t hesitate to reach out.

 About the Author: Scott Killingsworth is Director of the Customer Service Advisory Practice at J.D.
 Power.
 He manages the Customer Service Certification programs and is responsible for developing and maintaining the standards and operational benchmarks for the program.